group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 `imopen()` and `imclose()`:   Allows to reduce or expand the binarized objects, in order to reduce or increase their properties (ex: worm tail and profile).
 `imclearborder()`:   Automatically deletes the objects that touch the edges of the image.
 `imfill()`:   Automatically fills the binary objects, allowing the analysis of that ones.
+`bwskel()`: Skeletonization of the binary image.
+Useful for to obtain the main central line of *C. elegans*.

 These functions are executed in the `processament_imatge_llistat` funcion in the program, which works based in the descrived list from Processment pannel of image modification and its values.